growvv/TS-Instrumentor/README.md

 # 🔧 TypeScript Instrumentation Tool

 Welcome to the **TypeScript Instrumentation Tool**!
-This project leverages TypeScript’s Compiler API to parse TypeScript code into an Abstract Syntax Tree (AST), enabling you to **instrument** your code by adding and modifying nodes within the AST.
-This tool provides a framework to insert instrumentation code dynamically, allowing you to measure performance, log function calls, and more.
+This project leverages TypeScript’s Compiler API to parse TypeScript code into an Abstract Syntax Tree (AST), enabling you to **instrument** your code with logging and performance measurement tools easily.

 ---